One thing is always a constant at Walt Disney World Resort in Florida... that's change. Here's what's new and what's back by popular demand...

 - Disney World opened its one-of-a-kind pet facility that will provide pet hospitality services including boarding, grooming and doggy day camp with amenities such as luxury suites with television and raised bedding.
 Your pet can participate in activities that will feature nature walks and playgroups, plus pampering services will range from ice cream treats to bedtime stories.
 The luxury pet resort is operated by Best Friends Pet Care.

 - Rapunzel, along with Flynn Rider from the upcoming Walt Disney Pictures animated feature "Tangled," are now greeting guests of all ages in a new interactive "play and greet" offering in Fairytale Garden in Fantasyland at Disney's Magic Kingdom.
-The movie opens November 24 in theaters nationwide.

-- Two new eateries opened this fall in Epcot's World Showcase Italy and Mexico pavilions.
+- Two new eateries opened in Epcot's World Showcase Italy and Mexico pavilions.
 In Italy, an authentic Neapolitan pizzeria featuring wood-burning ovens.
 The restaurant has indoor and outdoor seating and the menu will also feature pastas, salads, sandwiches and Italian wines.
 At Mexico the popular Cantina de San Angel restaurant was expanded to feature 400 seats with al fresco seating for lunch and a perfect view of "IllumiNations: Reflections of Earth," the nightly fireworks spectacular.